rfreidel/SteamJailer/README.md

 An ambitious two part project

-The `steam_installer.sh` is fully functioning as of Wed Feb 12 18:34:52 PST 2025, I have yet to test `steam_jailer`'s functions with it, this little shell script was quite the undertaking, it install's ezjail as per the FreeBSD Foundation,
+The `steam_installer.sh` is almost fully functioning, I have yet to test `steam_jailer`'s functions with it, this little shell script was quite the undertaking, it install's ezjail as per the FreeBSD Foundation,

     zroot/jails            96K  1.44T    96K  /zroot/jails